 Area rugs are the perfect first step if you are looking to add some personality to your home.
 You can find some very inexpensive options out there that have a chic vibe to them.
 Here are some great options I found under $100 on Amazon.

-Another great source for areas rugs are stores like Ross, TJ Maxx, Home Goods, Ikea, and Big Lots.
+Other great sources for area rugs are stores like Ross, TJ Maxx, Home Goods, Ikea, and Big Lots.
 You can find really inexpensive modern options at these types of stores for both indoor and outdoor uses.

 12. Towels & Bedding